-Metaphors are not just a crafty grammatical tool that enhances writing, strengths argument or induces rhetoric but also can be used to understand physiological traps like anxiety, stress, etc.
+Metaphors are not just a crafty grammatical tool that enhances writing, strengthens argument or induces rhetoric but also can be used to understand physiological traps like anxiety, stress, etc.

-Here are some of the metaphors that might come handy in dealing with mental conflicts-
+Here are some of the metaphors that might come in handy in dealing with mental conflicts-

 When You Resist Change

 How many times did you find yourself in a situation where you knew what’s the right thing to do but were unable to take action?

 How many times have you allowed yourself to suffer in comfort than bloom in discomfort?

 If you answered affirmatively to the above questions then “The Person In The Hole” is the metaphor for you.

 A person aimlessly wanders into a field full of holes.
 Disorientated by past experiences, they fall into a big one.
 The sides are steep and they can’t get out.
 But they were lucky.
 They had a toolbox with them.
 Without thinking, they take out a shovel and try to dig themselves out.
 This doesn’t work, so they start digging with greater intensity.
 But this just leaves them deeper in the hole.
 Feeling dejected, they give up.
 Suddenly, like a blessing from the skies, a person walks by with a ladder and throws it into the hole.
 Finally, some luck.
 But what do they do?
 They pick up the ladder and try to use it to dig themselves out of the hole.